-Spanda Foundation (Spanda) was established in The Hague, the Netherlands, in 2005 under Dutch law as a legally independent non-profit transnational Civil Society, an NGO for sustainable development and cooperation.
+Spanda Foundation (Spanda) was established in The Hague, the Netherlands, in 2005 under Dutch law as a legally independent, non-profit, transnational Civil Society Organisation, an NGO dedicated to sustainable development and cooperation.
 It holds the official Identification RSIN (Rechtspersonen en Samenwerkingsverbanden Informatie Nummer) of 814979075.